jaeyoun-chang/u_city_capstone/README.md

 # Capstone Project: Create a Customer Segmentation Report for Arvato Financial Services

-* libraries used, the motivation for the project, the files in the repository with a small description of each
-* a summary of the results of the analysis, and necessary acknowledgements
-* the Project Definition, Analysis, and Conclusion

-pip install googletrans==4.0.0-rc1
-pip install missingno
-pip install pyarrow
-custom modules for convenience are in root folder

 ### About the project

 This repository is for the final project of Udacity's Data Science Nanodegree program.